How to create a realistic budget for your senior living construction project

-Cost creep can jeopardize your senior living community's construction project, even with the best intentions.
-Our construction experts share tips for creating a realistic budget that remains intact through project closeout.
+Cost creep and planning mishaps can jeopardize your senior living community's construction project budget, despite the best intentions.
+Our development experts share tips for creating a realistic budget that remains intact through project closeout.

 This happens all the time: A senior living community wants to build a new facility or wing.
-The decision-makers hire a design firm.
-The design firm recreates their dreams, with features and gadgets to make headlines as great selling points.
-Everyone loves the plans right up until the cost estimate comes in … millions of dollars over budget.
+The decision-makers hire a design firm to create their vision.
+Everyone loves the plans right up until the cost estimate comes in … millions of dollars over what the community can afford.

 Try to stick to features that are clearly tied to programming — it’ll lessen the temptation to upgrade during the design phase.